Julian Ivey: Criminal justice

 In June 2020, Ivey started a petition calling on leaders of the Maryland General Assembly and governor Larry Hogan to reconvene for a special legislative session on the COVID-19 pandemic, evictions, and police brutality.
 For each day following the petition, Ivey posted tweets highlighting victims of police brutality.
 The legislative leaders rejected calls to form a special session, but convened workgroups on creating legislation on issues including police reform.
 In September, Ivey wrote an op-ed for The Washington Post that again called for a special legislative session.
 House Majority Leader Eric Luedtke rebuked the op-ed in an internal memo, calling it "tremendously disrespectful to the Speaker of the House" to push for a special session in the press without first checking in with Jones and other colleagues.

 Also in June 2020, Ivey co-signed a letter penned by Speaker Jones that called on Hogan to enact reforms surrounding police use of force policies in the state.

 During the 2021 legislative session, Ivey introduced legislation that would require all Maryland law enforcement agencies to issue body-worn cameras to all on-duty officers by 2022.

 Education

 During the 2021 legislative session, Ivey introduced legislation to abolish the appointed members of the Prince George's County Board of Education.
 The bill died without a vote.

 Elections

 During the 2021 legislative session, Ivey introduced legislation that would automatically send out mail-in ballots to all registered voters.
+In December 2025, Ivey said he supported mid-decade redistricting in Maryland, saying that Maryland "has a responsibility to protect the voting power of every resident of this state" as national Republicans seek to diminish representation for voters of color.